It is a hormone that sends signals to the brain so that the sensation of appetite appears.

 Ghrelin serves many purposes, but the most common is its ability to stimulate appetite, causing an individual to digest more food and store more fat.

-In fact, when artificially administered to humans, the amount of food intake increases by 30%.
+When artificially administered to humans, food intake increases by 30%.

 The hormone plays a role in the hypothalamus, the part of the brain that controls appetite, and may also act in regions of the brain that control reward processing.